Atunde-SS/Aztec-AI/README.md

 2.  **User's Local Storage**: If no developer key is found, it checks the browser's `localStorage` for a key the user may have previously saved.
 3.  **User Prompt**: If no key is found in either of the above locations, it displays the pop-up modal, asking the user to provide their key.

-This ensures a smooth experience for developers while making the public application secure and functional for everyone.
+This ensures a smooth experience for developers while making the public application secure and functional for non devs.

 ---